Is Mount Kilimanjaro One of the 7 Wonders of the World?

 • Minor seismic activity monitored by scientists

 But don’t worry — Kilimanjaro is considered safe to climb, and geologists monitor the region closely.
+The summit of Kibo cone is called Uhuru Peak — find out what this name truly means.

 What Climbers Can See Today